Optimal Training of Fair Predictive Models: Causal Inference and a Causal Approach to Fairness

 Consider an observed data distribution $p(Y,Z)$ induced by a causal model, where $Y$ is an outcome and $Z = \{X, A, M\}$ includes all baseline factors $X$, sensitive features $A$, and post-treatment pre-outcome mediators $M$.
 Context and background ethical considerations pick out some path-specific effect of the sensitive feature $A$ on the outcome $Y$ as unfair.
 We assume this effect is identified as some function of the observed distribution: $g(p(Y,Z))$.
 Fix upper and lower bounds $\epsilon_l, \epsilon_u$ for the PSE, representing a tolerable range.
 The most relevant bounds in practice are $\epsilon_l = \epsilon_u = 0$ or approximately zero. \citeauthor{NabiShpitser18Fair} propose to transform the inference problem on $p(Y,Z)$, the ``unfair world,'' into an inference problem on another distribution $p^*(Y,Z)$, called the ``fair world,'' which is close in the sense of minimal KL-divergence to $p(Y,Z)$ while also having the property that the PSE lies within $(\epsilon_l, \epsilon_u)$.

-Given a dataset $\mathcal{D} = \{(Y_i,Z_i), i = 1, \ldots, n \}$ drawn from $p(Y,Z)$, a likelihood function $\cal{L}(\mathcal{D}; \alpha)$ parameterized by $\alpha$, an estimator $\widehat{g}(\mathcal{D})$ of the unfair PSE, and bounds $\epsilon_l, \epsilon_u$, \citet{NabiShpitser18Fair} suggest to approximate $p^*(Y,Z)$ by solving the following constrained maximum likelihood problem: {
+Given a dataset $\mathcal{D} = \{(Y_i,Z_i), i = 1, \ldots, n \}$ drawn from $p(Y,Z)$, a likelihood function $\cal{L}(\mathcal{D}; \alpha)$ parameterized by $\alpha$, an estimator $\widehat{g}(\mathcal{D})$ of the unfair PSE, and bounds $\epsilon_l, \epsilon_u$, \citet{NabiShpitser18Fair} suggest to approximate $p^*(Y,Z)$ by solving the following constrained maximum likelihood problem:

-} Having approximated the fair world $p^*(Y,Z; \widehat{\alpha})$ in this way, \citet{NabiShpitser18Fair} point out a key difficulty for using these estimated parameters to predict outcomes for new instances (e.g., new job applicants).
+(Here we write the estimated PSE as $\widehat{g}({\cal D};\alpha)$ to make explicit that this constraint depends on parameters which parameterize the likelihood function.)
+Having approximated the fair world $p^*(Y,Z; \widehat{\alpha})$ in this way, \citet{NabiShpitser18Fair} point out a key difficulty for using these estimated parameters to predict outcomes for new instances (e.g., new job applicants).
 A new set of observations $Z$ is not sampled from the ``fair world" $p^*(Z)$ but from ``unfair world" $p(Z)$. \citet{NabiShpitser18Fair} propose to map new instances from $p$ to $p^*$ and use the result for predicting $Y$ with constrained model parameters $\widehat{\alpha}$.
 They assume $Z$ can be partitioned into $Z_1$ and $Z_2$ such that $p^*(Y, Z) = p^*(Y, Z_1 | Z_2) p(Z_2)$.
 In other words, variables in $Z_2$ are shared between $p$ and $p^*$: $p^*(Z_2) = p(Z_2)$ but $p^*(Z_1 | Z_2) \neq p(Z_1 | Z_2)$. $Z_1$ typically corresponds to variables that appear in the estimator $\widehat{g}({\cal D})$.
 There is no obvious principled way of knowing exactly what values of $Z_1$ the ``fair version" of the new instance would attain.
 Consequently, all such possible values are averaged out, weighted appropriately by how likely they are according to the estimated $p^*$.
 This entails predicting $Y$ as the expected value $\E^*[Y | Z_2]$, with respect to the distribution $\sum_{{Z}_1} p^*(Y, Z_1 | Z_2)$.

 Next, we explain some limitations of the inference procedure described here and present our main contributions to address these limitations.